 Understanding your target audience and the corresponding user demographic leads the way to decide the ideal platform to build your app on.
 If you already have a base of audience on your website, you should be able to use a web analytics tool to see and breakdown of incoming traffic and determine which platform users are using to access your website.

 Once you determine the platform your major audience segment is on, you can also breakdown further upon the region/country they belong to.
 Some advanced analytical tools may also be able to capture more data for you to turn into useful insights.

-Ultimately, you want to choose the platform with highest visibility or with highest revenue generating probability.
+Ultimately, you want to choose the platform with the highest visibility or with the highest revenue-generating probability.